NREL/OpenStudio-user-documentation/docs/next_steps/creating_your_model.md

 *Above: Select measures from the library and drag them into the correct drop zone.*

-By selecting the measure and selecting the right “Edit” tab, inputs for the measure can be entered and adjusted.
+By selecting the measure and selecting the right "Edit" tab, inputs for the measure can be entered and adjusted.

 ![Measures Tab2](../../img/create_model/measures1.png "Measure Fields")